DevConf.CZ 2025

 Dependent types can enhance the precision and safety of programs, allowing programmers to design software with higher assurance guarantees.

-Various interesting examples will be presented to illustrate the use of Dependent Type Theory, using the Lean4 programming language and theorem prover.
+Various interesting examples will be presented to illustrate the use of functional programming and dependent types, using the Lean4 programming language and theorem prover.

-Lean4 has some nice features like interactive evaluation, compilation to native code, & type classes, and while so far mostly being used to formalize mathematics and for software verification, it is also an elegant modern powerful general-purpose programming language.
+Lean4 has some nice features like interactive evaluation, compilation to native code, type classes & monads, and while so far mostly being used to formalize mathematics and for software verification, it is also an elegant modern powerful SOTA general-purpose functional programming language.

 No prior knowledge of dependent types is required, but some basic understanding of functional and typed programming would be helpful.